 Benefits of the Student Internship Program

 The student internship at STC.UNM provides a combination of experiences including learning about the field of technology transfer (intellectual property and commercialization).
 STC student interns have the opportunity to work with STC staff, attend STC educational seminars including presentations from visiting patent attorneys and companies, as well as interact with local entrepreneurs and investors.
 This position will benefit anyone that would like to get a better understanding of the intersection of business, science, and law.
-Position reports to STC’s Marketing Operations Coordinator.
+Position reports to STC’s Marketing Manager.

 Student Internship Assignments Include: